 Sprinkle 1 tablespoon Parmesan cheese on each serving.

-Nutritional Analysis: The ingredients that make this recipe convenient also make it high in sodium – canned beans, canned broth/stock, artichokes in a jar and prepared tortellini.
+Watching sodium?
+The ingredients that make this recipe convenient also make it high in sodium – canned beans, canned broth/stock, artichokes in a jar, and prepared tortellini.
 To reduce the sodium, you could cook your own beans and make your own stock to better control the amount of salt.
 You could also rinse off the artichokes.